 While not every stop every day is going to be desperately fascinating to you, it is important that you do not impede others' ability to appreciate the experience by poor attitude and/or behavior.
-We reserve the right to reduce your final grade in the class for attitudes and behaviors that have a negative effect on the logistics (including being late), the trip participants, or locals.
+We reserve the right to reduce your final grade in the class for attitudes and behaviors that have a negative effect on the logistics (including being late or missing an activity altogether), the trip participants, or locals.
 Details will be provided in class.